-In the late 20th century and early 21st many people without religious faith still wished to celebrate their baby’s birth in a ceremonial way.
+In the late 20th and early 21st centuries many people without religious faith still wished to celebrate their baby’s birth in a formal way.
 Naming ceremonies, sometimes conducted by civil celebrants, were popular.

 Bryder, Linda.
 A voice for mothers: the Plunket Society and infant welfare, 1907–2000.
 Auckland: Auckland University Press, 2003.